dannywillems/ocaml-bls12-381/README.md

 # OCaml implementation of BLS12-381

-This library provides a fast UNIX implementation of:
+This library provides a fast implementation of:
 - operations over the scalar field, including (i)FFT.
 - operations over the groups G1 and G2, including EC-FFT, hash_to_curve as
   described [in this